 Over the years, we have had some fantastic experiences through racing, met some wonderful people, and carry some amazing memories.
 So, it’s just as well, I didn’t let my soggy Snetterton experience put me off!

 Nick Taylor has recently taken over the position of CRMC Chief Marshal from Roy Cartwright.
 We'd like to thank both Roy and Nick for their dedication and commitment to the CRMC.

 I got involved in the racing community when I was 4 years old, going along to the CRMC Meetings when my stepdad would be racing his Honda 200.
 From this I developed the bug.

-Alongside racing, I am also a sector marshal for most clubs in the UK, and more specifically for the CRMC, if I’m not out on the grid you’ll find me as a Clerk of the Course in Race Control.
-I really enjoy running meetings and seeing the smiles and happiness it brings to everyone in the paddock.
+Alongside racing, I am a Clerk of the Course in Race Control, running and assisting in the organising and planning of meetings.
+I really enjoy it, seeing the smiles and happiness it brings to everyone in the paddock.

 Outside of racing, I’m a Transport Manager and I live in Bedford with my cat, Craner (yes, I did name her after the corner at Donington!).
 I enjoy going out on walks with my friends and of course enjoy the odd responsible drink in the bar..

 Come and find me at any meeting and I’ll happily help you in anyway I can. :)